 Only pre-approved courses may be accepted from a college for high school credit.
 This approval must be done through high school counselors.
-Only courses level 100 and above may be transferred.
+Only courses level 100 and above and 3 college credits or more may be transferred.
+Courses earning 3-5 college credits transfer as .5 high school credits, except MAT187, MAT188, MAT221 AND MAT231 which transfer as 1.0 high school credits with the college course grade posted for both semesters of the high school credit.
 Students must provide official transcripts from the college to be granted credit.
 Please note the college will not send transcripts to the high school without payment and written approval from the student.